Mailclark/bot2hook/README.md

 ### PHP config file

 Edit `your_conf_folder/config/sample_webhook.php`.
-Name this file with `CONF_FILE` value (found in both the docker-compose and Apache config files), keep the `.php` extension.
+Name this file with the `CONF_FILE` value (found in both the docker-compose and Apache config files), keep the `.php` extension.

 * In production, we recommend you comment the following lines: `error_reporting`, `display_errors`, `debug`.
-* Choose a `signature_key` used for encryption purposes.
+* Choose a `signature_key`, used for encryption purposes.
 Your pet’s name will do ;)
-* Uncomment the `logger` part if — as for local testing — you want to monitor Bot2Hook activity in a Slack channel.
+* Uncomment the `logger` section if — as for local testing — you want to monitor Bot2Hook activity in a Slack channel.
  * Update `priority` to be less notified (e.g. `Logger:CRIT` — check out [Logger documentation](http://framework.zend.com/manual/current/en/modules/zend.log.overview.html#using-built-in-priorities)).
-* Uncomment the `server` part and update `webhook_url` with the URL to receive webhooks.
+* Uncomment the `server` section and update `webhook_url` with the URL to receive webhooks.

 ### Signature check

-When you send data to the add bot webhook, or when you receive data from Bot2Hook on your external webhook, you must use a signature to ensure the provenance.
+Whenever you send data to the ‘add a new bot’ webhook, or Bot2Hook sends data to your external webhook, a signature must used for the data’s origin to be certified.

-This signature is passed by the header `BOT2HOOK_SIGNATURE`.
+This signature is passed in the `BOT2HOOK_SIGNATURE` header.

-Check `sample/public/webhook.php` and `app/classes/Bot2Hook/Signature.php` files to see how to generate or validate a signature.
+Have a look at `sample/public/webhook.php` and `app/classes/Bot2Hook/Signature.php` to see how to generate or validate a signature.

 ## API